JanRavn/pybuilder-docker/README.md

 **N.B.:** This is a fork of [pybuilder-docker](https://github.com/AlienVault-Engineering/pybuilder-docker) which, as far as I know, is not maintained anymore.
 Code refactored and minor tweaks.
+Thanks to **[hbrunch](https://github.com/hbruch)** for the documentation (contributed to the original project but never merged).

 # pybuilder-docker